Video2Layout: Recall and Reconstruct Metric-Grounded Cognitive Map for Spatial Reasoning: Abstract

 \section{Abstract}

 Spatial intelligence is a critical frontier for Multimodal Large Language Models (MLLMs), empowering them to comprehend the physical world.
-Drawing inspiration from human perception mechanisms, existing studies attempt to construct a coherent spatial understanding via grid-based cognitive maps from multi-frame visual inputs.
-However, current grid-based map methods rely on discretized raster representations, which limit the model's ability in fine-grained spatial reasoning.
+Drawing inspiration from human perception mechanisms, prior studies attempt to construct a spatial understanding via grid-based cognitive maps.
+However, current grid-based map methods rely on discretized representations, which limit the model's ability in fine-grained spatial reasoning.
 To overcome this limitation, we propose Video2Layout, a framework for reconstructing metric-grounded spatial layouts from video.
-The framework employs continuous object boundary coordinates to quantify inter-object physical distances and object size.
-This empowers the model with quantitative spatial computation capabilities, effectively alleviating the inherent ambiguity when describing spatial relationships in natural language.
-Specifically, our method comprises two core stages.
+The framework uses continuous object boundary coordinates to enable quantitative spatial computation, which effectively reduces ambiguity in natural language descriptions of spatial relationships.
+Specifically, our method comprises two stages.
 First, in supervised fine-tuning stage, we construct a high-quality dataset from the AI2THOR simulator, which enables the model to learn the mapping from visual inputs to precise boundary coordinates.
-Subsequently, a reinforcement fine-tuning stage further enhances the model’s real-world generalization capabilities.
-To systematically evaluate the correlation between cognitive map accuracy and image quantity, as well as how the quantity of image inputs affects spatial reasoning accuracy, we introduce QVS-Bench, a diagnostic benchmark designed to analyze the relevant mechanisms.
-Evaluated on QVS-Bench and mainstream spatial reasoning benchmarks, our model, V2LO-7B achieves an average improvement of 4.92\% over the model trained on grid maps, validating the superiority of our method.
-Our code is available at https://github.com/ybrrraway/Video2Layout.
+Subsequently, a reinforcement fine-tuning stage enhances the model’s real-world generalization capabilities.
+Based on the above framework, we investigate factors that affect cognitive map accuracy and quantify its relationship with task performance.
+Evaluated on mainstream spatial reasoning benchmarks, our model, V2LO-7B achieves an average improvement of 3.24\% over the model trained on grid maps, validating the superiority of our method.